pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

 ### Exercise 1: Establish BGP Peering

-- Confirm both routers show each other as BGP neighbors using `show ip bgp summary`.
+- Re-Confirm both routers show each other as BGP neighbors using `show ip bgp summary`.
-- If peering does not establish, check configuration and troubleshoot.
+- If peering is not establish, check configuration and troubleshoot.

 ### Exercise 2: Advertise a New Network